Opens 22 March 2025

 Architecture and structure

-The building has an extensive façade, measuring some 110 metres long.
-It has undergone several alterations over a period of more than 300 years.
+The building has an extensive façade 110 metres long, which has undergone several alterations over more than 300 years.

 Restoration, rehabilitation and new construction